Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 (13:00-14:00) *suckless core - A suckless userpace foundation*, Laslo Hunhold

 	This talk will focus on recent developments in the suckless core programs, the design and motivation behind them and which issues were faced along the way, including ditching POSIX in some places in favor of suckless design principles and consistency.
 	Current issues and future plans will be discussed in the last part.

 (14:00-14:30) *new suckless tools / dwmutil/d\**, Anselm R Garbe

 (14:30-15:00) *An overview on what happened with suckless since 2013 (slcon1)*, Christoph Lohmann, presented by Anselm R Garbe

 	It has been a long time since 2013 and the last conference.
 This is a talk to show Christoph's perspective on suckless's historical documentation.
 	What has changed?
 Who are the new persons involved?
 What has changed internally?

 (15:00-15:30) Coffee/tea break

 (15:30-16:30) *suckless.org e.V. foundation*, Anselm R Garbe

-Anselm will present the idea of suckless.org e.V. and ask to join, followed by a foundation ceremony.
+	Anselm will present the idea of suckless.org e.V. and ask attendees to join, followed by a foundation ceremony.

 Hacking
 -------